Bira/octopus-carnival/_drafts/wir-mm2-4e-homunculus.md

 Arbalesters are animated ballistas!
 They can move around using wheels or legs, and reload themselves.
 They're used as mobile turrets, and can be ordered to watch over a specific area.
-That same magic-rich society that makes defenders could have arbalesters helping defend fortresses or follow patrols around as a mobile artillery piece.
+That same magic-rich society that makes defenders could have arbalesters helping defend fortresses or following patrols around as mobile artillery pieces.

 Arbalesters are Level 4 Artillery with 43 HP.
 They move around at Speed 6, and have the standard traits of darkvision and immunity to disease and poison.
 They'll attack with improvised **slams** if pressed into melee, but their **Bolts** are of course a much better option.
-They can temporarily increase their rate of fire to make a **Double Shot** (recharge 4+), firing a bolt at two targets within 5 squares of each other.
+They can temporarily increase their rate of fire to make a **Double Shot** (recharge 4+), firing bolts at two targets within 5 squares of each other.

 They can be set to **Guard an Area** 5 squares on a side.
 If any enemy is within this area when the arbalester starts its turn, Double Shot recharges